 ‘A successful integration of new tools and techniques requires an approach to education that supports learning by doing and the creation of communities of practice.’

 It is definitely worth examining how fashion schools deal with teaching new technological developments.
 If one considers the long list of requirements and opportunities in relation to the future profession of fashion students, one may wonder whether it is asking too much for ‘individual’ designers to embrace all these different technological trends.
 The level of complexity required in order to deal with digital fabrication, wearable technology, biotechnology, sustainability, circular economy, or personalisation should not be underestimated.
 It seems more suitable to a group effort, in which everyone assumes a role based on their own expertise and expectations.
+Fashion design collectives are of course nothing new, and are also quite common nowadays in fashion and product design.
+Over the years there have been several well-known fashion design duos with clearly divided responsibilities and skills; fashion designers graduating from the same school and formulating a manifesto together; and even fashion brands that make a special effort to establish a horizontal organisational structure, rather than being led by a head designer.
+Interestingly enough, most of these efforts emerged while the designers involved were still completing their studies.
+Yet, fashion schools have not traditionally encouraged collaborative efforts.
+It is no coincidence that the priority of fashion schools has traditionally focused on the individual.
+Combining the education of individual designers with the support of emerging groups of designers brings with it a number of implications for how art and fashion should be taught.

 Within a collective, students need to develop their personal identity as well as their ability to combine this identity with that of others in order to create the ‘DNA’ of the group.
 Combining skills, knowledge and attitudes in the context of a small exercise is easy.
 The real challenges arise when students need to find out who they can best work with, develop a group identity, and share responsibilities.
 For educators, the evaluation of a group project also presents a number of difficulties.
 It requires clearly structuring a process in a way that allows for a combination of collective work and individual reflections.
 Moreover, these and other issues are amplified by the fact that art schools traditionally have small numbers of students within any given year.
 Could each class become a fashion collective?
 Would that always work out?